Notes:

-If the UI is not available, then some items may be able to be saved, depending on which services are able to be started.
+- If the UI is not available, then some items may possibly be saved, depending on which services it is possible to start:

-Expanded list of the items that are removed when running tw_model_wipe or tw_model_init:
+3 - Expanded list of the items that ARE removed when running tw_model_wipe or tw_model_init:

 LEGEND: